Douglas Gayeton

 Douglas Gayeton is an American multimedia artist, filmmaker, writer, and photographer with ties to farming in Sonoma County, California and photography in Pistoia, a medieval Tuscan town in North Central Italy.

 He is the author of Slow: Life in a Tuscan Town and LOCAL: The new Face of Food and Farming in America.

-Gayeton's noteworthy film productions credits include: 'Delta State', 'Johnny Mnemonic: The Interactive Action Movie', Know Your Food, a film series on food and farming produced for PBS, Growing Organic, a docuseris on organics in partnership with the United States Department of Agriculture.
+Gayeton's noteworthy film productions credits include: 'Delta State', 'Johnny Mnemonic: The Interactive Action Movie', Know Your Food, a film series on food and farming produced for PBS, Growing Organic, a docuseries on organics in partnership with the United States Department of Agriculture.
 Gayeton is also the creator of Molotov Alva and His Search for the Creator: A Second Life Odyssey.

 Early life

 Douglas Gayeton received his BA in Literature and Writing from the University of California, San Diego in 1983, where he studied under dramatists Adele Edling Shank and Alan Schneider.
 Under the guidance of Reinhard Lettau he also founded the literary magazine Birdcage Review, which featured contributions from a mix of students and notable composers, writers and artists, including Ernst Krenek, Eleanor Antin, Robert Creeley, and David Hockney (who provided artwork for the Fall 1982 cover).